 The Ridley Scholarship Program seeks to attract Black students of the highest academic caliber and build a community of learning, leadership and legacy for Black students at the University of Virginia.

 The History of the Walter N. Ridley Scholarship Fund

 In 1953, Dr. Walter N. Ridley earned a doctorate of education degree from the University of Virginia, becoming the first Black graduate of the University and the first Black to receive an academic doctoral degree from a traditional southern white college or university.
 He graduated with high honors and his pioneering achievements in desegregating the University were noted in the national and international press at the time.

-During the inaugural Black Alumni Weekend in 1987, the late John Merchant – a 1958 graduate, and the first Black recipient of a Juris Doctor degree from the UVA School of Law – suggested that a scholarship be created in Dr. Ridley’s honor.
-What began as a $500 book award has since gown into a host of scholarships for incoming first-year and upper-class students.
+During the inaugural Black Alumni Weekend in 1987, the late John Merchant—a 1958 graduate, and the first Black recipient of a Juris Doctor degree from the UVA School of Law—suggested that a scholarship be created in Dr. Ridley’s honor.
+What began as a $500 book award has since grown into a host of scholarships for incoming first-year and upper-class students.

 Read more about the history of the fund here.

-To be the premier African American scholarship organization in the nation.
+To be the premier Black scholarship organization in the nation.

-Our mission is to uphold and promote the exemplary principles of our namesake and first African American graduate of the University of Virginia, Dr. Walter N. Ridley through:
+Our mission is to uphold and promote the exemplary principles of our namesake and first Black graduate of the University of Virginia, Dr. Walter N. Ridley through:

-Learning: To contribute to a superior learning environment by providing scholarships to African American students of the highest academic caliber.
+Learning: To contribute to a superior learning environment by providing scholarships to Black students of the highest academic caliber.

-Leadership: To represent issues of importance to African American students and Alumni.
+Leadership: To represent issues of importance to Black students and alumni.